-The Council will expect appropriate opportunities to encourage the planting of new trees, street trees, hedgerows and woodland to take place where appropriate, planting the right tree in the right place making use of indigenous species, throughout the district, including plans for their long-term maintenance as part of the Green and Blue Infrastructure Management and Maintenance Plan.
-New tree planting will be encouraged to ensure no net loss in biodiversity, in an effort to mitigate against the impacts of Climate Change, enhance the existing character and appearance of the district, and positively integrate development into the local landscape, creating a space for people and wildlife. and to enhance the character and appearance of the district. and to positively contribute towards-the landscaping of the site and enhancement of the local character.
+The Council will expect appropriate opportunities to encourage the planting of new trees, street trees, hedgerows and woodland to take place where appropriate, planting the right tree in the right place, throughout the district, including plans for their long-term maintenance as part of the Green and Blue Infrastructure Management and Maintenance Plan.
+New tree planting will be encouraged to ensure no net loss in biodiversity, mitigate against the impacts of Climate Change, enhance the existing character and appearance of the district, and positively integrate development into the local landscape, creating a space for people and wildlife. and to enhance the character and appearance of the district.

 - 11.31 The district has many fine examples of important and significant trees, which may be defined as trees that are ancient, of veteran status, of historic importance or rare.
 Trees are also a wildlife resource and are notable for their contribution to the landscape character and visual amenity of an area.
 The Council will actively seek to protect these significant trees from development that would involve their loss or harm.
 The protection of significant trees has many benefits economically, socially and environmentally including their contribution to the reduction in atmospheric carbon dioxide levels and mitigation of climate change. - 11.32 The majority of trees within the district are not protected by Tree Preservation Orders (TPOs) or located within designated Conservation Areas.
-However, this does not mean that nondesignated trees are not considered to be significant and worthy of protection from loss or harm.

-- 11.33 Development proposals should incorporate existing and notable features, such as significant trees within their proposals.
+However, this does not mean that non-designated trees are not considered to be significant and worthy of protection from loss or harm. - 11.33 Development proposals should incorporate existing and notable features, such as significant trees within their proposals.
 The retention of existing trees can assist in providing context and character to a development and ensure that the proposals respect the character and value of the surrounding landscape and townscape.
-The Council will resist the loss of trees within development proposals, particularly where it can be demonstrated that appropriate alternative design solutions exist that can allow for retention and incorporation of such features into the overall design of a new development. - 11.34 There is a presumption in favour of the retention of existing trees and the Council will expect support the retention of existing trees within development proposals.
+The Council will resist the loss of trees within development proposals, particularly where it can be demonstrated that appropriate alternative design solutions exist that can allow for retention and incorporation of such features into the overall design of a new development. - 11.34 There is a presumption in favour of the retention of existing trees and the Council will expect the retention of existing trees within development proposals.
 However, where it is adequately demonstrated that retention is not possible or feasible to achieve, and the loss does not involve trees that are of significant value, then consideration will be given to whether suitable mitigation measures would compensate for the losses sustained.
-In making this assessment, the Council will have regard to the provision of its Tree Policy68, adopted in 2010, and the replanting ratios contained therein. - 11.35 Any development proposals that have implications for existing trees must be accompanied by an Arboricultural Implications Impact Assessment, which should set out the potential impacts and implications for existing trees that may arise from a development proposal.
+In making this assessment, the Council will have regard to the provision of its Tree Policy67, adopted in 2010, and the replanting ratios contained therein.

+11.35 Any development proposals that have implications for existing trees must be accompanied by an Arboricultural Implications Impact Assessment, which should set out the potential impacts and implications for existing trees that may arise from a development proposal.
 The assessment must also include measures to protect trees and provide appropriate mitigation measures.